 Pricing Options

 SMP sponsors are reimbursed for milk served to students in half-pint increments.
-There is no federal requirement to offer milk at no charge.
-Pricing is based on the option selected by the sponsor.
-The three different pricing options include pricing with free milk option, pricing (without free milk option), and non-pricing.
+The USDA does not require milk to be offered at no charge.
+Pricing is based on the option selected by the sponsor from the three different pricing options below.

 • Pricing program with free milk option: Milk is provided without charge to children eligible for free milk.
 Children who are not eligible for free milk pay the established price.
 There is no reduced claiming category.